Lead at Work, Don't Leave

 When things are in flux, you have an opportunity to lead by example, be a catalyst for positive change and take action against the things that frustrate you.
-Before you hand in your notice, think about what you can change in your environment, whether it’s making tweaks to your role, team or the wider organisation.
+Before you hand in your notice, think about what you can change in your environment, whether it’s making tweaks to your role, team, or the wider organization.

 Dare to ask for support

 It’s often said that it’s lonely at the top, but it doesn’t have to be.
 Consider hiring an Executive Coach who can act as a sounding board, help you identify blind spots, and bring a fresh perspective.

 At Ezra, we believe in the power of coaching, and we have a good reason for it.
 95% of our coachees report that their performance has improved and their levels of motivation, engagement, and job satisfaction increased after receiving coaching.

 Before you throw in the towel, take time to get to know yourself, maybe log into your coaching app or look at hiring a professional coach if you don’t have one, and think about how you can turn challenges into opportunities.
 You might find that where you’re at is not as bad as it appeared to be.